 - not increasing resistance of germs, leading to a future disaster?

 Here more than elsewhere, forms follow function (fff) and forms make function (maintain clean) are keys.

-Most of the time at the cost of only more thinking on the CAD, and frequently producing even cheaper products (fewer parts to produce + fewer parts to assemble!)
+Most of the time it costs only more to think about the CAD design, and frequently it produces even cheaper products, the final product having fewer parts to produce and fewer parts to assemble!

 And last least: use the color trick when acceptable! some mid-dark colors or grey makes dirt not-so-visible.
 This is of course not the main recommended approach in Design for Cleanability as it is not cleaning but hiding, but could be a complementary way to go in some products.